-Our team takes different forms when engaging in collaborations with other experts, adapting to each project’s scope. forty five degrees was founded in November 2019, but took its official legal form in January 2021. forty five degrees is GbR, a partnership under the Civil Code.
+Our team takes on different forms when engaging with other experts, adapting to each project’s scope and breeding multidisciplinary teams. forty five degrees operates as a GbR, a partnership under the Civil Code.

 team